alovajs/alovajs.github.io/docs/09-extension/02-alova-adapter-xhr.md

 ### Upload

 Use `FormData` to upload files, and this `FormData` instance will be sent to the server through `xhr.send`.
+It will be set `Content-Type` automatically, you don't need to custom it with `multipart/form-data`.

 ```javascript
 const uploadFile = imageFile => {